Kot Engenharia

 The modal analysis of the base of the drives showed that the torsional natural frequency of this structure coincides with the measured vibration frequency.
 The associated vibration mode is shown in video 2.
 Furthermore, in the transient dynamic analysis, it was shown that a pulsation of the drive torque, oscillating at this frequency and with a magnitude lower than the motor's nominal torque, would be capable of causing a vibration in the structure with intensity and characteristics similar to those observed in the measurements.
 Graph 3 shows a comparison between the vibration measurements on the motor base and the results obtained by the model.

-The results of the frequency response analysis showed that, when excited by a pulse in the drive torque at a frequency of approximately 4 times the motor speed, the platform's dynamic response has characteristics similar to those observed in the measurements, as shown in graph 4.
+Thus, the results of the frequency response analysis showed that, when excited by a pulse in the drive torque with a frequency of approximately 4 times the motor rotation, the dynamic response of the platform has characteristics similar to those observed in the measurements, as shown in graph 4.

 Given that the results of the computer analysis supported the hypothesis raised by Kot, an intervention was carried out on the equipment, in which the frequency inverter's operating parameters were adjusted by the manufacturer.
 After the intervention, the vibration intensities measured on the platform and at the bases of the drives, which had previously been higher than the normative admissible limits, were significantly reduced and became lower than the normative limits.
 In addition, the responses began to occur at the motor's rotation frequency and at its second harmonic, which is an expected behavior for the equipment.
 Graph 5 shows a comparison of the horizontal vibration measured at the base of the motor before and after the intervention, showing the change in response frequencies and the reduction in magnitude, which in this case was 92%.